topless/invenio/docs/files/integration.rst

 files bundle is already a part of your solution, the only step you need to take is to enable them through configuration.

-In case you want all the modules automatically installed you can navigate to your project and with your virtual environment selected you can
+In case you want all the file related modules automatically installed you can navigate to your project and with your virtual environment selected you can

 .. code-block:: console

-   $ pip install invenio[auth]
+   $ pip install invenio[files]

 Files bundle